brendarearden/docs/content/rancher/v2.x/en/istio/cluster-istio/_index.md

 ### Two Ingresses

 By default, each Rancher-provisioned cluster has one NGINX ingress controller allowing traffic into the cluster.
 To allow Istio to receive external traffic, you need to enable the Istio ingress gateway for the cluster.
 The result is that your cluster will have two ingresses.
+Additional Ingress controllers can be enabled via the [overlay file.] (link to overlay file section)

 ![In an Istio-enabled cluster, you can have two ingresses: the default Nginx ingress, and the default Istio controller.]({{<baseurl>}}/img/rancher/istio-ingress.svg)